 Article & Chapter Requests

-Once the service resumes, if you are unable to visit the library in person, you can ask us to scan articles from print journals and chapters of books that are only available in hard copy.
-This service is not available to External members.
+If you are unable to visit the library in person, you can ask us to scan articles from print journals and chapters of books that are only available in hard copy.
+This service is not available to External, Community or Associate members.

 No more than one article from any issue of a journal, or one chapter of a book (or up to 5% of the whole item, whichever is greater), may be requested.
 These limits are set by UK copyright law and the Library cannot exceed them.